dojo/docs/developer/design/loader.rst

 For the most part, implementing the AMD API in synchronous mode is trivial.
 Just like a synchronous module, the AMD module resource is resolved by retrieving the resource text via a synchronous XHR transaction.
 Then the resource text is evaluated which publishes the (module identifier, dependencies, factory) to the loader.
-Unlike the standard AMD loader, when operating in synchronous mode, the loader unconditionally recursively resolves the dependency array (left to right, if any) and executes the factory. `require()` is handled the same way when it's encountered.
+Recall the standard AMD loader will not attempt to resolve a module by resolving its dependencies and then executing its factory until that module is demanded.
+Legacy synchronous mode is not so conservative: the moment the loader is made aware of a module via AMD define, it will unconditionally recursively resolves the dependency array (left to right, if any) and execute the factory. require() is handled the same way when it's encountered.

+This behavior allows AMD modules to be expliticly injected in an HTML document with <script> elements (that is, <script>
+elements written by the programmer, not dynamically injected by the loader).
+This practice should be avoided, and you should use the loader to inject modules.
+Unfortuneately enforcing this rule for the v1.x line would break too much code, hence the behavior when in legacy mode.

 The loader also provides for interoperability with synchronous modules.
 When a synchronous module dojo.require's a module that happens to be an AMD module, the AMD module is resolved as described above.
 Of course, synchronous modules